Tech-SE-PROJ/trello-clone/README.md

 # trello-clone
 1. Shall create a Trello like website that serves some of the purposes of Trello but for our SE class.

-2. Shall have a feature that shows a list of team members. **Shan/Andrew**
+~~2.
+Shall have a feature that shows a list of team members.~~

-3. Shall have a calendar for tracking goals. - **Abraham - may possibly need help to finish in time**
+3. Shall have a calendar for tracking goals.

-4. Shall be able to assign cards/events to calendar dates. - **Broxton/Abraham/Andrew**
+~~4.
+Shall be able to assign cards/events to calendar dates.~~

-5. Shall be able to assign team members to cards/events. - **Andrew/Shan**
+~~5.
+Shall be able to assign team members to cards/events.~~

 ~~6.
 Shall be able to create new cards/events.~~